In this part of Galatians chapter one Paul is continuing his

 or reputation.
 God treats everyone the same: equally, whether rich or poor,

 great or small.
-This will be seen better than ever at
+This will be seen better than ever at the judgment.
+Too many

-the judgment.
-Too many human beings tend to bow down or give in to someone that
+human beings tend to bow down or give in to someone that is rich or famous or

-is rich or famous or powerful, when in fact they should simply be given the
+powerful, when in fact they should simply be given the same respect and honor

-same respect and honor that would be given to someone who is poor, unknown, and
+that would be given to someone who is poor, unknown, and has no power at all.

-has no power at all.
-No one should be disrespected, but everyone should be
+No one should be disrespected, but everyone should be given the same respect.

-given the same respect.
-And if someone needs to be opposed because of something
+And if someone needs to be opposed because of something they have said

-matter who they are.
-That’s what Paul did.
+are.
+That is what Paul did.

-When Paul went to
+When Paul went to Jerusalem, Paul stood up for the gospel of

 Hopefully you are trusting in Jesus and only Jesus for the